8 Easy Ways to Make Your Home Energy-Efficient While Also Saving You Money

 Solve this problem with a little pipe insulation: an inexpensive foam tube with a slit down the side.
 Just cut it to the required length with scissors and push it onto the pipes.

-The Department of Energy says this project will take you about three hours for a small home and cost $10-15 total.
-Each year, you’ll spend $8-12 less to heat your water.
+This project will take you about three hours for a small home and cost $10 to $15 total, according to the Department of Energy.
+Each year, you’ll save 3% to 4% heating your water.

 5. Buy a New Refrigerator

 If your refrigerator is working fine, there’s normally no good reason to replace it, even if the new one is a bit more efficient.
-But if you have an old fridge in the garage or basement, it might be time to replace that one.
+But if you have a fridge that’s more than 15 years old, it might be time to replace that one.

-A new fridge uses about $100 less in electricity each year compared to one from 1980.
-So if you buy a basic unit for $400, you’ll recoup your investment in about four years, and save money every year after that.
+A new fridge uses about $80 less in electricity each year compared to one from 2005.

 6. Insulate Your Attic